 Anderson Valley is the heart of Mendocino wine country, located roughly an hour southeast of the tiny, coastal town of Mendocino.
 Anchored by the slow-paced, two-block town of Boonville, Anderson Valley has more than 30 wineries and tasting rooms to visit showcasing Mendocino’s stellar, cool-climate pinot noir and chardonnay, plus a knack for sparkling wine production.
 If you can, plan your visit around the region’s two wine festivals: The Anderson Valley Pinot Noir Festival in May and the Winter White Wine Festival in February.

-Top Anderson Valley Wineries to Visit in the Mendocino Wine Country
+Top Mendocino Wineries to Visit in Anderson Valley

 A biodynamic farm, dairy, creamery, and vineyard in one, Pennyroyal exudes to the bucolic Anderson Valley way of life.
 Book a seat on their sun-drenched patio for a wine and cheese tasting, featuring Pennyroyal’s estate wines and handmade farmstead cheeses.
 Don’t forget to say hi to the goats and sheep before you leave.